EwellNeuroLab/Seizure-Analysis-GUI/README.md

 # Seizure-Analysis-GUI

-Download SeizureAnalysisEwellLab.mlapp and double-click on the file to run the GUI.
+SeizureAnalysisEwellLab.mlapp - download and double-click on the file to run the GUI. app_icon.png - icon for the GUI, can be run without it config.txt - an example for configuration file (see details below) readLFP_Bonsai.m - a script that reads the Bonsai output files into MATLAB ReadScoringFiles.m - a script to make easier to summarize the outputs of the scoring results

 ### Dependencies